-- All children are unique; we celebrate their similarities and differences, using these to create a curriculum that is flexible and works with the children's interests. - Children are powerful learners who can make good progress in their learning when given the right guidance and support. - Children should be encouraged to become independent learners; taking some responsibility for initiating their own lines of enquiry and investigation through the use of natural resources available within the school grounds.
+- All children are unique; we celebrate their similarities and differences, using these to create a curriculum that is flexible and works with the children's interests. - Children are powerful learners who can make good progress in their learning when given the right guidance and support.

-- A mixture of approaches is required for effective pedagogy.
+- Children should be encouraged to become independent learners; taking some responsibility for initiating their own lines of enquiry and investigation through the use of natural resources available within the school grounds. - A mixture of approaches is required for effective pedagogy.
 Children learn through play, by adults modelling, by observing each other, as well as through guided learning and direct teaching. - A well-planned learning environment, indoors and outdoors, is vital to enhance children's learning experiences through high quality play.
 It is the process through which children can explore, investigate, recreate and come to understand their world.
 Play is a vital component of children's lives, and it is an important way for skills to be developed and practised.
 It is essential for physical, intellectual, linguistic, emotional, behavioural and social development.
 Therefore, all staff ensure time and space is available for children to invent their own play and adults may join in to sensitively support and extend their learning. - The development of children's spoken language underpins all of our practice.
-Children's back-and-forth interactions from an early age form the foundations for language and cognitive development.
+Children's backand-forth interactions from an early age form the foundations for language and cognitive development.
 The number and quality of the conversations they have with adults and peers throughout the day in a language-rich environment is crucial.
-By commenting on what children are interested in or doing and echoing back what they say correctly and with additional new vocabulary, our staff build on children's language effectively.
+By commenting on what children are interested in or doing and repeating back what they say correctly and with additional new vocabulary, our staff build on children's language effectively. - Using positive interactions between children and adults within the provision areas.
+Building relationships and using intensive interaction techniques to develop vocabulary and communication.

 We recognise that every child is a competent learner who can be resilient, capable, confident and self-assured.
 We recognise that children develop in individual ways and at varying rates.
-Their attitudes and dispositions to learning are influenced by feedback from others so our staff regularly reflect on the rates that children are developing at and adjust their practise appropriately.
+Their attitudes and dispositions to learning are influenced by feedback from others so our staff regularly reflect on the rates that children are developing at and adjust their practice appropriately.
 There are three characteristics of effective teaching and learning which underpin what we do.
 These are:

-• Playing and Exploring - children investigate and experience things, and 'have a go'.
+• Playing and Exploring - children investigate and experience things, and are willing to 'have a go'.

-• Active Learning - children concentrate and keep on trying if they encounter difficulties and enjoy achievements.
+• Active Learning - children concentrate and keep on trying if they encounter difficulties and enjoy their own achievements.